doot0/cv/.github/README.md

 - Frontend Developer @ [Moore-Wilson New Media Ltd](https://www.m-w.co.uk/) *(September 2014 - November 2014) 3 months*

 I was hired here as a frontend developer but was asked to do work outside the scope of my contract.
-I quickly found work elsewhere where I knew I would be of actual technical use.
+I quickly found work elsewhere, where I knew I would be of actual technical use.
 Regardless of this, it was here I first learned to work in a "real" office environment and this helped bolster my communication skills in the short time I was there.

 Tech covered: